 A feature of the Philippines mobile market has been the near duopoly with Smart together with Globe Telecom maintaining a tight hold on the industry.
-Smart, in particular, as a subsidiary of Philippine Long Distance Telephone Co (PLDT) has a dominating presence in the market place.
-However Globe Telecom has bridged the gap significantly over the past two years.
+The two leading providers continue to battle to win subscribers and introduce new services, and both lost subscribers during 2017 as the market went through consolidation.

-PLDT, Smart Communications, Talk ‘N Text (TNT), Globe Telecom, Digitel, Extelcom, Bayantel,
+PLDT, Smart Communications, Globe Telecom, Digitel, Extelcom, Bayantel

 Analyst: Phil Harpur

 for this – it’s been a real pleasure dealing with you – great service!

 Caribbean - Telecoms, Mobile, and Broadband - Statistics and Analyses

 US$795.00 until 30 Oct 2019

 Venezuela - Telecoms, Mobile and Broadband - Statistics and Analyses